wildegnux/halonctl/docs/modules/stat.rst

     halonctl stat [my-counter-name]

 The ``statd`` daemon keeps track of counters such as ``system-cpu-usage`` and ``interface-ether1-bandwidth``.
-The available counters are fixed, but may vary depending on available network interfaces, configured mail servers, etc.
+The available counters are fixed, but may vary depending on available network interfaces, configured mail servers, etc. Running the ``stat`` module without any argumets lists all available counters per node.

-For all nodes, the following counters are available:
+These are some of the counters with their descriptions.

 * ``system-cpu-usage`` - System CPU usage
 * ``system-mem-usage`` - System RAM usage